 - Gaming-related content is immensely popular, as is sports content.
 Live sports digital viewership is expected to reach 90 million viewers by 2025.
 Meanwhile, 74% of sports fans visit YouTube several times each week.
 (Think With Google)

 - YouTube content for kids is also booming.
 80% of parents with kids ages 11 or younger say they let their children watch YouTube.
-There is also tons of kid-friendly content, including Cocomelon - Nursery Rhymes, which is one of the top five most popular channels.
-(Pew Research Center/Social Blade)
+There is also tons of kid-friendly content, including Cocomelon, which is the third most subscribed channel.

-YouTube lets users subscribe to channels so they never miss new content from their favorite creators.
+YouTube encourages users subscribe to channels so they never miss new content from their favorite creators.
 Subscriptions also help the YouTube algorithm serve users relevant recommendations.
-Here’s the state of YouTube subscriptions in 2022.

 If you’re looking at the brand channel with the most subscribers, that designation goes to T-Series, an Indian music label and film production company.
-As of April 2022, T-Series had 213 million subscribers and more than 16,600 uploaded videos.
-Learn how to grow your channel with our tips on how to grow subscribers on YouTube.
-(Social Blade)
+T-Series has 302 million subscribers.
+(Global Digital Report)

 YouTube launched its monetization strategy in 2006, just shortly over a year after the platform emerged.
 By 2009, it offered seven ad formats to help users monetize their channels.
 Here’s a closer look at what YouTubers are earning these days and other YouTube money stats.